copsTvFan/cops-episode-guide/guide.md

   Conde caught the other.
 It turns out there were three of them, one is a third strike parolee.
 The guy in blue turns in the gun and a bulletproof vest.
 One got away, but was ID'd.
-- Little Rock, AR (3:20 PM Street Patrol) Officer Tim Stankevitz always wanted to be a cop and got hired at 27, a late start.
+- (Little Rock, AR -- 3:20 PM Street Patrol) Officer Tim Stankevitz always wanted to be a cop and got hired at 27, a late start.
 He loves it, it's a good bunch of people, enjoys working the streets and it gets exciting.
 A man calls about a problem with homeless people camping out at his building.
 A black man with a “Called in sick” t-shirt says the man in the blue shirt has a gun.
 They go around behind the building and find the guy.
 He is holding the gun and won't drop it.
 He finally drops it, but won't listen and is pulled down hard and cuffed.
 Another guy shows up and Officer Ryan Hudson takes him down.
 The man called 8 Ball keeps saying he should've killed the other guy, talks nonsense, the guy beat him with a 2x4 and he was going to take care of him.
 He's mad at himself for not killing him, it would've been less trouble and he should've killed him.
 He beat him over a $2 rock of coke and says if the cops didn't come he would've killed him.
 He thought he was going back home to jail.
 The other guy says he doesn't even know the guy, he must think he's someone else.
 He's been arrested for drugs in 1997 though.
 The gun is a .22 and has 2 bullets.
 Officer Joe Miller checks it out and says it looks like it misfired.
-- San Bernardino, CA (7:01 PM Shooting Call) Sheriff's Dept -- Officer Mike Martinez says a good day is taking a couple hardcore criminals off the street and going home at night.
+- (San Bernardino, CA -- 7:01 PM Shooting Call) Sheriff's Dept -- Officer Mike Martinez says a good day is taking a couple hardcore criminals off the street and going home at night.
 Officer Joe Silva says a man shot himself by mistake, but it might've been a gun battle.
 They go around back with a